xgroleau/nix-dotfiles/README.md

 ### NixOS module

-To use as a nixos module
+To use as a NixOS module

 ``` nix
 {